jazakrzewski/ha-mlb/README.md

 ## Configuration

-You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "SEA" for Seattle or "NE" for New England).
-You can find yours at https://espn.com/nfl in the top scores UI.
+You'll need to know your team ID, which is a 2- or 3-letter acronym (eg. "DET" for Detroit or "KC" for Kansas City).
+You can find yours at https://espn.com/mlb in the top scores UI.

 ### Via the "Configuration->Integrations" section of the Home Assistant UI

-Look for the integration labeled "NFL" and enter your team's acronym in the UI prompt.
+Look for the integration labeled "MLB" and enter your team's acronym in the UI prompt.
 You can also enter a friendly name.
-If you keep the default, your sensor will be `sensor.nfl`, otherwise it will be `sensor.friendly_name_you_picked`.
+If you keep the default, your sensor will be `sensor.mlb`, otherwise it will be `sensor.friendly_name_you_picked`.

 ### Manually in your `configuration.yaml` file

 To create a sensor instance add the following configuration to your sensor definitions using the team_id found above:

 ```
-- platform: nfl
+- platform: mlb
-  team_id: 'SEA'
+  team_id: 'DET'
 ```

-After you restart Home Assistant then you should have a new sensor called `sensor.nfl` in your system.
+After you restart Home Assistant then you should have a new sensor called `sensor.mlb` in your system.

-You can overide the sensor default name (`sensor.nfl`) to one of your choosing by setting the `name` option:
+You can overide the sensor default name (`sensor.mlb`) to one of your choosing by setting the `name` option:

 ```
-- platform: nfl
+- platform: mlb
-  team_id: 'SEA'
+  team_id: 'Detroit'
-  name: Seahawks
+  name: Tigers
 ```

-Using the configuration example above the sensor will then be called "sensor.seahawks".
+Using the configuration example above the sensor will then be called "sensor.tigers".